R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 Open console in-game in main menu, type in `ns_resetpersistence` and press enter.
 Close console again and click on "Launch Northstar".
 All your stuff should now be reset.

+## Player Not Found/Invalid Master Server Token

+This is an error commonly caused by EA not properly updating players' names when launching Northstar, especially prevalent for people who have changed their EA username before.

+The current solution to this is signing out of the EA App, then _without signing back into the EA App_,open __Vanilla__ Titanfall 2.
+This should prompt EA App to pop up and ask you to sign in again, sign in on that prompt.
+Close Vanilla Titanfall 2 and open __Northstar__, and the error should be fixed.

+If that solution doesn't work, you can try logging out of the EA App, closing all EA related proccesses (including background ones) using task manager.
+After this, manually reopen the EA App, log in, and try to launch Northstar again.
+(If you don't know how to use task manager, press `"ctrl + alt + delete"`, select Task Manager, and hit `"More Info"` on the bottom right.
+If you can't see more info, then you've already clicked it before and don't need to do it again.
+After this, when you right click on a process it will open a smal pop up with`"End Task"`as an option, which is what you want to use).

+This error can also appear if you are pirating the game, which we don't support as stated [here](../faq.md#q-can-i-use-a-pirated-cracked-copy-titanfall-2-to-run-northstar)

 ## Cannot write log file when using Northstar on EA App

 The default install location for EA App `C:\Program Files\EA Games\Titanfall2` is not writeable by non-admin processes.
 This messes with Northstar trying to write log files as well as mod-managers trying to install mods.